sparkatito/r-fun/README.md

 # r-fun
 Playing with R and github

-This is a link from Rstudio
+This is a line from Rstudio